trizin/A2C-Doom/readme.md

 # Deep Reinforcement learning Applied to DOOM.

 Simple A2C model made with tensorflow that can walk and shoot!
-You access the pretrained model in `./model` directory
+You can access the pretrained model in `./model` directory
 Simply change the parameters in `train.py` and run it.